Looking to increase your wine sales no matter where you are? Sign up below to download our 13-page...

 - Use abandoned cart emails so you’re not driving traffic straight into a “leaky bucket,” as Adii Pienaar calls it.
 Yaniv Navot, CMO at Dynamic Yield, cites research on abandoned carts claiming that “almost a third of clicks on abandoned cart emails (29.9%) lead to a recovered sale.”
 The average might vary across industries, but even a fraction of that retention would mean a powerful boost in DTC revenue for your business.

-Maximize Average Order Value (AOV).
+Maximize Average Order Value (AOV) for Your DTC Sales.

 This isn’t just about upselling or squeezing all we can out of our customers’ wallets.
 It’s about providing quality offerings that benefit both parties by taking advantage of logistics and improving the overall experience your brand delivers.